Learn about the nominations and applications process.

 A three-day Opening Seminar launches the fellowship and lays the groundwork for lifelong bonds as colleagues, friends and Eisenhower Fellows.
 Fellows have time to learn more about one another and engage in lively conversation about global matters with international journalists, policy experts and others.
 After a few weeks of independent fellowship travel, Fellows gather for a long weekend to enjoy a much-needed break and engage in a reflective retreat.
 During Closing Seminar, which concludes the fellowship, Fellows share stories about the meaning of their fellowships and prepare final reports in which they lay out their plans for implementing their fellowship projects once they return home.

-Throughout the program, EF sponsors, Trustees and supporters - in addition to EF's network of nearly 300 USA Eisenhower Fellows, exceptional U.S. leaders located all over the country - also provide Global Fellows with opportunities to engage in substantive dialog and advance their fellowship goals.
+Throughout the program, EF sponsors, Trustees and supporters - in addition to EF's network of over 300 USA Eisenhower Fellows, exceptional U.S. leaders located all over the country - also provide Global Fellows with opportunities to engage in substantive dialog and advance their fellowship goals.

 Fellowships’ international program provides a transformational experience as